 Gambling Help can support you to self-exclude.
 Call Gambling Help anytime for free and confidential advice and support on 1800 858 858.

-For more information about self-exclusion, including from venues like clubs and pubs, you can call Gambling Help or see self-exclusion.
+For more information about self-exclusion from venues such as clubs and pubs, you can call Gambling Help or see self-exclusion.